code-423n4/blackhole-bug-bounty/README.md

   * This function is not being used for claiming CL Pool’s emission.
 It has inherent flaw, when it calls **farmingCenter.claimReward** the msg.sender in farmingCenter contract will be GaugeCL which won't work as msg.sender should be user.
 So we’re using multiCall from the client directly to call FarmingCenter.ClaimReward.
 * GaugeFactoryCL.sol: createGauge:
   * While creating Gauge for CL pool We’re transferring 10^-8 black which is not an issue as it can’t be exploited because of sufficient require statement to create Gauge

+There are several known issues in the **out of scope** Genesis pool contracts, which can be reviewed [here](https://docs.google.com/document/d/1Av-uiPXbK_2ytIbbK2Qid-QrkdTt_dkrtYq1qmy-aRQ/edit?tab=t.0).

 Additionally, any **previously reported** vulnerabilities mentioned in previous audit reports are not eligible for a reward.